ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 Via its Attesting Environments, an Attester can only create Evidence about its Target Environments.
 After being appraised to be trustworthy, a Target Environment may become a new Attesting Environment in charge of creating Evidence for further Target Environments.
-This procedure is called Layered Attestation.
+{{-RATS}} explains this as Layered Attestation.
-Layered Attestation has to start with an initial Attesting Environment (i.e., there cannot be turtles all the way down).
+Layered Attestation has to start with an initial Attesting Environment (i.e., there cannot be turtles all the way down {{-turtles}}).
 At this rock bottom of Layered Attestation, the Attesting Environments are called Roots of Trusts (RoT).
 An Attester cannot create Evidence about its own RoTs by design.
 In consequence, a Verifier requires trustable statements about this subset of Attesting Environments from a different source than the Attester itself.